 We begin our discovery process with an in silico discovery platform.
 The LANCE platform analyzes large datasets from autoimmune disease patients to identify novel expression patterns tied to regulatory functions and ranks and prioritizes new immunometabolic targets that are perturbed in human disease and have high potential to serve as selective portals to the coordination of multiple well-categorized downstream responses tied to autoimmune diseases.
-We then continue evaluation in silico with multi-scale modeling of immune and disease processes in virtual representation of target tissues for a specific disease to prioritize targets capable of exerting control on the immune response to a level providing meaningful change at the tissue and clinical level.
+We then continue evaluation in silico, identifying hundreds of thousands of targets within the human immune system to evaluate and refine possibilities with the greatest efficiency of time and cost.
+We include multi-scale modeling of immune and disease processes in virtual representation of target tissues for a specific disease to prioritize targets capable of exerting control on the immune response to a level providing meaningful change at the tissue and clinical level.
 In parallel, targets are filtered for druggability and safety parameters, removing those that are difficult to activate or inhibit or have potential to be linked to toxicity.
 We prioritize selection of targets with applicable mechanisms to numerous autoimmune and inflammatory diseases while generating predictions for disease-specific potency and optimal pharmacokinetic, or PK, profiles.
 We then conduct experimental target validation of top ranked targets in cells and in mouse models of disease using loss-of-function and constitutive expression methods.
 Upon successful target identification, an internal medicinal chemistry program is initiated to optimize preliminary scaffolds into leads.
 We evaluate lead compounds through a series of in-house robust target engagement, in vitro culture, multiple animal models for diseases of interest, PK evaluation, preliminary dose range finding, or DRF, toxicity studies in rats and translational studies in human patient samples.
 We have used this strategy to identify, evaluate and advance seven product candidates across three targets spanning numerous autoimmune and related disorders.
 Prioritization of these product candidates occurs based on unmet clinical need, therapeutic market size and opportunity, preclinical safety and efficacy data, and performance in translational biomarkers.